 Picture this: you’ve hired a design team.
 You come to a meeting, ready to see the latest designs.
-But when they’re presented, you start noticing typos… things you asked to be changed last time you saw them… small problems, but problems nonetheless.
+But when the team presents, you notice typos… things you asked to be changed after the last review… small problems, but problems nonetheless.
 You’re frustrated and lose confidence in the designer.

 To share or not to share

-Anyone who’s seen Mad Men is familiar with The Big Reveal: the moment the client, after disappearing from the room for weeks, returns to see something brilliant, inspiring, and beautiful.
+Anyone who watched Mad Men is familiar with The Big Reveal: the moment the client, after disappearing from the room for weeks, returns to see something brilliant, inspiring, and beautiful.

 Yet – even in Mad Men – The Big Reveal fails as often as it succeeds.
-The client was expecting something different, or they weren’t clear in their requirements, or they just don’t like it.
-Their wives (or husbands – it’s not the 1950s anymore) suggested something else.
+When client expected something different, or they weren’t clear in their requirements, or they just don’t like it, it goes poorly.
+Maybe their wives (or husbands – it’s not the 1950s anymore) suggested something else.
 It’s too different – no, not different enough.

 So in UX we urge designers to include stakeholders to join us in the design process.
 These stakeholders are our clients, whether in-house or at an agency.
 It makes them more likely to like the final design, it helps designers understand constraints, and it builds trust.
 But it’s not a magic bullet.
 It adds new complications, as stakeholders will get distracted by typos or header changes.
 They won’t just focus on layout if they see colors they weren’t expecting.